-For Federico Delrosso, this old farmhouse, built in 1840 by Giovanni Antonio Sella on the hills of Biella in Lessona, proved an excellent opportunity to use his contemporary style, founded on the blending of many materials, to renovate an historic structure while maintaining its architectural past.
+For Federico Delrosso, this old farmhouse, built in 1840 by Giovanni Antonio Sella on the hills of Biella in Lessona, proved an excellent opportunity to use his contemporary style, founded in the blending of various materials, to renovate a historic structure while maintaining its architectural past.

-The commissioners, who purchased the property from the original owners in 1998, put their faith in an architectural project centered on the exacting shapes and advanced materials that characterize not only the structural elements of the building but also the furniture, tailor-made after designs by Delrosso himself.
-In the yard, the most obvious change is the large galvanized iron structure that serves as covering.
+The current owners, who purchased the property from the original owners in 1998, put their faith in an architectural project centered on the exacting shapes and advanced materials that characterize not only the structural elements of the building but also the furniture, tailor-made and designed by Delrosso himself.
+In the yard, the most obvious change is the large galvanized iron structure that serves as a covering.
 An extension of the villa to the exterior, it foretells the architectural solutions used on the interior, characterized by orthogonal planes and lines and a clear, minimal formality.

 total area: 420 mq + 140 mq terrazzo